 A good deal of home care is paid for by individuals or family members.
-Some private insurance and long-term care policies can be obtained to cover this non-skilled home care.
-There are various ways to identify private pay aides, but you should always ask for references and complete a background check on anyone you allow in your home.
-If you privately employ someone to assist you with home care, be aware of the tax withholding responsibilities and other reporting that must be satisfied.
-Alternatively, you can contract with an agency to provide companions, personal care, and homemaking.
+Some private insurances and long term care policies can be obtained to cover this non-skilled home care.
+There are various ways to identify private pay aides but you should always ask for references and make a complete background check on anyone you allow in your home.
+If you privately employ someone to assist you with home care, be aware of the tax withholding responsibilities, and other reporting that must be satisfied.
+As an alternative, you can contract with an agency to provide companions, personal care and homemaking.
 This type of service can be scheduled for as much as 24 hours per day/7 days a week.
-Depending on your needs, the cost of in-home private-duty care may exceed that of a nursing home.
+Depending on your needs, the cost of in-home private duty care may exceed the cost of a nursing home.